computer-lab/computerlab.io/source/_posts/bars-to-code-at.md

 <center>![bars to code at](/images/coding-at-bar.jpg)</center>

-__In my opinion, bars are better places to code than coffee shops.__
+__In my opinion, bars are a better place to code than coffee shops.__

 First, bars are essentially hardwood standing desks.
 In general, the surfaces in bars tend to be flat and steady.
 I hate the feeling of trying to code at a